-My sister is pretty much the best thing that ever happened to me.
+Without a doubt, getting a baby sister was the best thing that ever happened to me.
 Together we’ve cried rivers—some happy, some sad—traveled the world, laughed until our faces cracked, bickered like an old married couple, and shared our innermost secrets, and now we’re inseparable.
-Even though we live thousands of miles away from each other—she lives in Australia, and I’m in America—we call, text, FaceTime, or email multiple times a day.
-My sister is a best friend for life.
+Even though we live thousands of miles away from each other, my sister is a best friend for life.
 But don’t take my word for it.
-A University of Wisconsin study found that sisters share an “unconditional friendship” that they feel “lucky enough, and proud to be a part of.”
+A University of Wisconsin study found that sisters share an “unconditional friendship” that they feel “lucky enough and proud to be a part of.”
 I’ll second that.
-Scroll down for a few things that sisters do—and only sisters understand.
+There are no words for the undeniable bond.
+Scroll down for a few things that sisters do—and that sisters understand best.

 It doesn’t matter what time of day you post on social; it’s as if your sister has her finger on the #firstlike trigger.
 When I log into Facebook to check my notifications, her comment will always be first.
 It might only be a simple heart emoji, but when it’s the only comment attached to your post, it makes you feel so loved knowing there’s always someone who cares.
 Thanks, sis.

-Fighting can be brutal between sisters, because you don’t hold back and you’re not afraid to let the other know how you really feel.
+Fighting can be brutal between sisters because you don’t hold back and you’re not afraid to let the other know how you really feel.
 Maybe it’s because you know she’s family and it’s in her job description to always be there for you.
 But even after some of our biggest shouting matches, my sister and I have always forgiven each other.
 Even when you shout insults, you never take it to heart, because she’s your sister and the love runs deep.

 You know the jokes I’m referring to here—the ones so anecdotal that even if I were to share one now, you wouldn’t even find it funny.
 Like the time my sister and I were riding bikes home from school and started making a funny face at each other followed by a weird laugh.
 For some reason, whenever my sister pulls that one out now, just the memory triggers a ridiculous laughing attack.
-Usually we both end up in tears, and my cheeks ache for ages after.
+Usually, we both end up in tears, and my cheeks ache for ages after.
 Nobody can make me laugh that hard.